-RISK MANAGEMENT UPDATE Authorization and Waiver to Transport Minors
+Authorization and Waiver to Transport Minors

+Authorization is Valid

+Child's First Name: Last Name:

+Date of Birth:

+Special Accommodati ion:
-I have read, understand, and discussed with my child:

-- My child will travel in a motor vehicle driven by an adult and my child is to wear their safety belt during travel; - My child is expected to listen to supervising staff/driver, respect staff and other children, the vehicles they ride in, and the people they travel with during the trip; - Riding in a motor vehicle may result in personal injuries or death from accidents, collisions or acts by riders, other drivers, or objects; and, - 4.
-My child is to remain in their seat and not be disruptive to the driver of the vehicle.
+personal, vehicle, drive understand my child is expected to follow the collins and the collins are separated in the collins are sepa Conservation Authority to transport my minor child in a company, or n by an individual authorized by Conservation Authority.
+I expected to follow all applicable laws regarding riding in a motor vehicle and is directions provided by the driver and/or staff or volunteer.
+If, and discussed with my child: If a motor vehicle driven by an adult and my child is to wear their safety belt are to supervising staff/driver, respect staff and other children, the e in, and the people they travel with during the trip; If a vehicle may result in personal injuries or death from accidents, collisions or ther drivers, or objects; and, main in their seat and not be disruptive to the driver of the vehicle.

 Initial each statement

-I recognize participation in CA activities, as with any activity involving transportation, my
+I recognize pa articipation in CA activities, as with any activity involving transportation, my